President Calvin Coolidge

 There were no White House guests, although the two sons of the President and Mrs. Coolidge, John and Calvin, Jr, were at home.

-E. T. Clark, private secretary to the president, said more than 46,000 cards and letters of congratulation had been received.”
+E. T. Clark, private secretary to the president, said more than 46,000 cards and letters of congratulation had been received.

-Three days after his birthday, Coolidge and his family suffered a personal tragedy.
+President Coolidge and his family suffered a personal tragedy three days after his birthday.
 His younger son and namesake, Calvin Jr., developed an infected blister.
 He died on July 7th from sepsis.
-Although Coolidge became depressed, the public voted him into office and he won a three-way race and the popular vote by 2.5 million votes over his two opponents' combined totals.

 This post was featured on